mwilensky768/SSINS/docs/util.rst

 util Module
 ===================

 This is the util module.
-It is a library of wrappers around plotting functions in the plot_lib module, whose functions are named according to the classes whose data they help plot.
+It is mostly just convenience functions, but, have a browse to see if they might be helpful.

 .. automodule:: SSINS.util
   :members: